Email subscription form header

 Before you throw away bananas, check out these great recipes using bananas.

-Asparagus needs water or else it will dry out within a few days.
+Asparagus needs water, or it will dry out within a few days.
 The best way to store asparagus is to wash and dry it first.
 Then, wrap the bunch in damp paper towels.
-That will keep it fresh without cutting off the oxygen and they will stay crisp longer.
-Try these Asparagus recipes!
+That will keep it fresh without cutting off the oxygen and stay crisp longer.
+Try these Asparagus Recipes!

 More Home Hacks & Tips